ibm-cloud-docs/vmwaresolutions/cr/cr_viewing-cr-instances.md

 ## What to do if errors occur
 {: #cr_viewinginstances-if-errors-occur}

 If errors occur during instance deployment or instance deletion, the {{site.data.keyword.cloud_notm}} Support team is automatically notified.
 To inquire about the status of your ticket, follow the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 ## What to do next
 {: #cr_viewinginstances-next}

 Manage your instances from the VMware Solutions console or the VMware vSphere Web Client.

-Before you click **vCenter console** on the instance summary page to go to the vSphere Web Client and start managing your VMware ESXi™ servers, you must log in to the VPN portal of the {{site.data.keyword.cloud_notm}} data center.
+You must log in to the VPN portal of the {{site.data.keyword.cloud_notm}} data center before you click **vCenter console** on the instance summary page to start managing your VMware ESXi™ servers from the vSphere Web Client.
 Hover over **vCenter console** and follow the instructions to ensure that you meet all requirements and you completed the necessary steps before you access the vSphere Web Client.
 {: important}

 Review the following topics for information to help you complete the login instructions: